 If you are not having fun with your training, your life or your career, you have to make a change.

 I feel this way with my career and I know a change needs to occur.

 Study What the Best Runners Do

 Emil understood what I write about in the manifesto.
 It takes skill and razor sharp focus to run fast.
 Anyone can run easily.
 You can take a complete beginner who has never run a mile in his or her life and take them out on an easy run.

 “The fishing is best where the fewest go and the collective insecurity of the world makes it easy for people to hit home runs while everyone is aiming for base hits.” – Tim Ferriss

-Running fast is a far more challenging, it is more then just trying for base hits like Tim mentions.
-Don’t settle for thinking you are less capable then you are.
+Running fast is a far more challenging, it is more than just trying for base hits like Tim mentions.
+Don't settle for thinking you are less capable than you are.